Nadine-Schmitt/bachelorThesis-nadischm/README.md

 import nltk
 nltk.download('punkt')
 ```
 Besides, sometimes sentences are unwanted broken by [nltk.sent_tokenize utility](https://www.nltk.org/api/nltk.tokenize.html), since there can be a dot without the sentence ending, when there is an acronym (Inc. for instance).
 If there is a dot and the next sentence starts with an uppercase letter, then it is a new sentence.
 In the other case, the next sentence is appended to the current sentence.
 However, there are examples like _i.e.
 Germany_, where after a dot there is an uppercase letter, but the sentence should not be split.
 Therefore an [AcronymList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists), which contains all acronyms with a dot of a given language, is used.
-If _i.e_  is for example in the [AcronymList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists) then the unwanted broken sentences are combined.
+If _i.e._  is for example in the [AcronymList](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/AcronymLists) then the unwanted broken sentences are combined.

 See the [preprocessing ipython notebook](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/Preprocessing.ipynb) for more details.